Bible Presbyterian Church: First split

 From 1955 to 1956, a fairly acrimonious split occurred in the Bible Presbyterian Church, resulting in the Bible Presbyterian Church Collingswood Synod and the Bible Presbyterian Church Columbus Synod.

 While the Bible Presbyterian Church Collingswood Synod remained under the influence of McIntire, the BPC Columbus Synod, which included such men as Francis Schaeffer and Jay E. Adams would eventually move beyond its Bible Presbyterian Church heritage and eventually would take the name the Evangelical Presbyterian Church in 1961 (which is not to be confused with the current denomination of the same name, founded in 1981).
 In 1965, the Evangelical Presbyterian Church merged with the Reformed Presbyterian Church, General Synod, a denomination of "new light" Covenanter descent, to form the Reformed Presbyterian Church, Evangelical Synod (RPCES).
 The RPCES would eventually merge with the Presbyterian Church in America in 1982.

 Shortly before the split, the Bible Presbyterian Church had established Covenant College and Covenant Theological Seminary, both of which would be supported by the BPC Columbus Synod/Evangelical Presbyterian Church and both would follow the Evangelical Presbyterian Church into first the RPCES and then the PCA.

 Second split

-The remaining synod retained the name Bible Presbyterian Church.
-The group experienced another split in 1979; the American Presbyterian Church left the BPC over roughly the same concerns that led to the original OPC/BPC split decades earlier.
+The remaining synod retained the name "Bible Presbyterian Church."
+In the 1970s, a group of churches split from the denomination, espousing a premillennial eschatology.
+In addition, the separate churches split for advocating exclusive psalmody and abstinence from alcohol.
+This denomination, known as the American Presbyterian Church, has remained small since its formation.
+In 2022, it was composed of 2 churches, which together had 60 members.